-Objectives:
+Objectives

-- 1. Provide counsel to the Board on programs or issues under their consideration that deal with the rangeland resources of California; - 2.
-Consider questions on matters related to California's rangeland resources that are under consideration by the Secretaries, offer advice and consultation, and recommend appropriate policy measures or administrative actions; and - 3.
-Consult on the development and implementation of the Noxious Weeds Program through the California Department of Food and Agriculture (FAC 7271 and 7273).
+- Consider matters related to California's rangeland and forested rangeland resources that are under consideration by the Secretaries, the Board, or Federal agencies (as appropriate given the Board's role in representing State interests in Federal timberlands), offer advice and consultation, and recommend appropriate policy measures or administrative actions; - Share information and educational opportunities to Certified Range Managers and government agency rangeland and forestry staff to grow professional knowledge in this field; - 3.
+Consult on the development and implementation of the Noxious Weeds Program through the California Department of Food and Agriculture (FAC 7271 and 7273); - 4.
+Monitor for issues in rangeland science and management and convene groups of relevant professionals to address these issues